203 Basic Postage Statement, Documentation, and Preparation Standards

 [6-2-14] Each group of pieces prepared as a separate mailing must be presented with a postage statement using the correct USPS form for the particular class, price, and postage payment method.
 A mailer may report more than one mailing from a single job on the same postage statement if the mailings are presented at the same time for verification, the pieces are in the same processing category, each mailing separately meets all applicable eligibility standards, and the number of pieces in each mailing is separately reported on the postage statement.

-[6-2-14] Facsimile postage statements must contain data and elements in locations as close as possible to where they appear on the USPS form.
+[12-8-14] [6-2-14] Facsimile postage statements must contain data and elements in locations as close as possible to where they appear on the USPS form.
 Data fields that do not pertain to information and prices claimed in the mailing and other extraneous information that appears on the USPS form do not have to be included.
 Facsimiles must include all other information pertaining to the mailing, including the class of mail (or subclass as appropriate), postage payment method (e.g., permit imprint), and four-digit form number (hyphen and suffix optional).
 All parts, and line numbers within each part, must reflect those on the USPS form.
 In some cases, this can include fields from multiple USPS forms onto a single facsimile.
 Most importantly, the facsimile must fully and exactly reproduce the “Certification” and “USPS Use Only” fields that appear on the USPS form.
 A facsimile postage statement produced by software certified by the USPS Presort Accuracy Validation and Evaluation (PAVE) or Manifest Analysis and Certification (MAC) program is considered a USPS-approved form for these standards.
 Others forms may be approved by the entry office postmaster.
+Periodicals mailers authorized centralized postage payment (CPP) procedures receive approval from the PCSC.

-[6-2-14] Generally, documentation is required from a mailer when a mailing is presented to the USPS.
-Supporting documentation (see 708.1.0) of postage is required for each mailing except for eVS mailings under 705.2.9, or unless the correct price is affixed to each piece or each piece is of identical weight and the pieces are separated by price when presented for acceptance.
+[12-8-14] [6-2-14] Generally, documentation is required from a mailer when a mailing is presented to the USPS.
+Supporting documentation (see 708.1.0) of postage is required for each mailing except for eVS mailings under 705.2.9, or unless the correct price is affixed to each piece or each piece is of identical weight and the pieces are separated by price and when applicable zone (including separation by In-County and Outside-County prices and destination entry for Periodicals) when presented for acceptance.
 Unless full postage is affixed, documentation presented with the postage statement must show the computation of the additional postage due for pieces not bearing full postage at the applicable price.
 Documentation describes the preparation, price levels, and content of the mailing; details the volume and postage data; and, by comparison with the actual mailing it describes, supports the claims contained on the postage statement accompanying the mailing and allows the USPS to verify its accuracy.
 Documentation must be submitted when specified for the price claimed or postage payment method used.

-[6-2-14] Mailers entering First-Class Mail pieces under the full-service automation option must electronically submit postage statements and mailing documentation, including qualification and container reports, to the PostalOne! system as described in 705.23.4.4.
+[12-8-14] [6-2-14] Mailers entering pieces under the full-service automation option must electronically submit postage statements and mailing documentation, including qualification and container reports, to the PostalOne! system as described in 705.23.4.4.

 [6-2-14] As provided by standard, documentation may be presented in abbreviated form or on computer-readable media.
 Required documentation must be presented with every mailing unless, by standard, it may be provided to support multiple mailings or mailings that are part of the same job or cycle.